 Frequently Asked Questions

 Yes, the Google Scholar Button is a completely free extension provided by Google.
-It can be installed directly from the Chrome Web Store or the Firefox Add-ons store.
+You can install it from the Chrome Web Store or Firefox Add-ons.